Knaque/godot-nim-stub/README.md

 This is a fork of [pragmagic/godot-nim-stub](https://github.com/pragmagic/godot-nim-stub) where I have made a few improvements.

 - The nakefile now properly creates the Godot API.
-- I've created a little utility called `gdu` to make things easier for developers.
+- I've created a little utility called `gdu` to make things easier.
 At the moment, `gdu` is only used to automatically generate template scripts, but its functionality may expand in the future.

 ## Prerequisites: